 Alison lives in Philadelphia, and is married to Pat Moran, an artist and art installer.
-She is amazed and delighted to be living alongside the Schuylkill River, and in her spare time, volunteers at the Fairmount Water Works, the country’s first municipal water system; and looks forward to getting on the river in a small boat – and maybe even in the river as it continues to be cleaner and healthier!
+She is amazed and delighted to be living alongside the Schuylkill River, and in her spare time, volunteers at the Fairmount Water Works, the country’s first municipal water system; and has just started learning to row as well!

 Note from Cricket and the Board : Alison began in July 2015 as the Interim Executive Director now, and joined us officially as the Executive Director in October 2015.
 We want to make that position stable and productive.
 It needs to grow to be a closer-to-full-time position.
 YOU CAN HELP by making a 3-year pledge commitment to PA IPL, or setting up a regular, automatically-recurring contribution to PA IPL (a national grant will MATCH those!).
 Click through to learn more about A Time To Build Up: our campaign to grow our impact and become organizationally sustainable.
 We are a small organization, so you really can make a big difference with your donation dollars.

 Program Director: Cricket Eccleston Hunter

 Cricket Hunter has degrees in biology and education and has been both a middle school science teacher and a recruiter for Teach for America.
 She is a member of Grace Lutheran Church in State College, where she resides with her husband and two daughters.
 Cricket has been with PA IPL since the fall of 2010.
 In her own words: “PA IPL represents, for me, an integration of the science that has long interested and concerned me with a faith-based imperative to care for the earth and (perhaps even more urgently) for our brothers and sisters: particularly the poorest among us who inevitably bear the brunt of our human experiment in constantly expanding consumption.”